RMBATCHO/GettingCleaningDataProject/run_Analysis.md

 ## 2. The final tidy data

 The final tidy data text file: "TidyData.txt" shows the dataset with averages by mean for each features.
+Use read.table("TidyData.txt", sep="") to read the file.

 ## 3. The Code Book